 Storing & Freezing

-• Refrigerate – Cool completely, skim fat if desired, and store in sealed jars for up to 5 days.
+• Refrigerate – Cool completely and store in sealed jars for up to 5 days.
+Don’t skim the fat right away – it forms a natural seal that keeps the broth fresh in the fridge.

 • Freeze – Freeze in containers, molds, or freezer bags for up to 6 months, leaving room for expansion.